 Someone will always have a reason to talk to you or need something from you, and it can be hard to create the boundaries you need.

 2. Distractions, distractions, distractions

 There’s always too much to do when you’re at home, making it very easy to get distracted.

-How can you work in peace if the bedroom is in disarray, the sink is full of dirty dishes, and the pantry is out of stock?
+How can you work if the bedroom is in disarray, the sink is full of dirty dishes, and the pantry is out of stock?

 These little household chores can easily take up your time until you realise you’ve spent the entire day working on them and now have to work all night on your ‘real job’.

 3. The kitchen is open 24/7.

 There’s no need to run to the café to order your favourite latté, or make do with the nearest fast-food menu on your lunch break – your kitchen is a few steps away.